The occurrence of surface tension gradient discontinuities and zero mobility for Allen-Cahn and curvature flows in periodic media: Sharp interfaces: medium with a non-trivial pinning interval at every direction

 is regular.
 Furthermore,

 \end{lemma}

-\begin{proof}[Sketch of proof] To show that (i) and (ii) in Definition \ref{D: regular cube sets} hold for $R > 0$ large enough, we argue by contradiction.
-Where (ii) is concerned, if the lemma is not true, then, after translating and rotating, we can find sets $(K_{n})_{n \in \mathbb{N}}$, with $K_{n}$ being $n$-regular, such that, for each $n \in \mathbb{N}$,
+\begin{proof} To show that (i) and (ii) in Definition \ref{D: regular cube sets} hold for $R > 0$ large enough, we argue by contradiction.
+Where (ii) is concerned, if the lemma is not true, then, after translating and rotating, we can find sets $(K_{n})_{n \in \mathbb{N}}$ such that, for each $n \in \mathbb{N}$, $K_{n}$ satisfies an interior and exterior ball condition of radius $n$ and By compactness of $[-1/2,1/2]^{2}$, we conclude that there is a half-space $K_{\infty} \subset \mathbb{R}^{2}$ still satisfying \eqref{E: contradiction inclusions}.
+This is readily shown to be impossible.